Michael-Cowie/Notes/Hobbies/Table Tennis/backhand_loop.md

     <img src='images/backhand_wrist_rotation_2.gif'>
 </div>

 5. **Wrist Adjustment After Contact** - A constant racket angle is incorrect.
 While versus topspin it is a much less of an angle versus backspin, a constant angle is not correct.
 When performing a loop you **must push forward**.
 This means to **hold the ball, then push forward**.
 This happens from a combination of brushing (To grab the ball) then push forward to produce power.
 The paddle angle **should change from closed open to closed, do not keep the same paddle angle**.
+"Press down" doesn't mean literally pushing the ball downard into the table.
+It refers to a **controlled closing of a racket angle and slightly brushing over the ball** to keep it low and stable.
+The "press down" happens **right at and immediately after contact**.

 <div align='center'>
     <img src='images/backhand_wrist_rotation.gif'>